-Individuals who have NOT been previously vaccinated, may use the XBB.1.5 containing COVID-19 vaccine to initiate the series as outlined in Table 1 in the most recent COVID-19 Vaccine Guidance.
-NACI recommendations on vaccine interchangeability can apply to XBB.1.5 containing COVID-19 vaccines if used to complete a primary series started with a different formulation (either original monovalent wild type-containing or bivalent vaccine).
-Regardless of which product is offered to start a primary series, the previous dose should be counted, and the series need not be restarted.
+NACI recommendations on vaccine interchangeability apply to XBB COVID-19 vaccines if used to complete a vaccine series started with a different formulation (either original monovalent wild type-containing or bivalent vaccine).
+Regardless of which product is offered to start a vaccine series, the previous dose should be counted, and the series need not be restarted.

-26. Can an individual get Nuvaxovid vaccine if they are allergic to the mRNA vaccines?
+27. Can an individual get Nuvaxovid vaccine if they are allergic to the mRNA vaccines?

-People who experienced a severe immediate allergic reaction after a dose of an mRNA COVID-19 vaccine can safely receive future doses of the same or another mRNA COVID-19 vaccine after consulting with an allergist/immunologist or another appropriate physician.
+People who have experienced a severe immediate allergic reaction after a dose of an mRNA COVID-19 vaccine can safely receive future doses of the same or another mRNA COVID-19 vaccine after consulting with an allergist/immunologist or another appropriate physician.